djkoloski/davidkoloski_me/content/blog/abstract_types_in_rust_1.md

 }
 ```

 This makes sense, but something's not quite right here.
 The trait is dictating whether the return type of the function is abstract, but shouldn't the impl choose for itself whether to abstract its return type?
-After all, the impl is the one exposing that concrete type so it should also decide whether to let users introspect on it.
+After all, the impl is the one exposing that concrete type.
+It should also decide whether to let users introspect on it.
 Let's consider an alternative desugaring:

 ### Return position (traits, remixed)